alnibo/milestone-project-2-bicycles/README.md

 Stream Two Project - Interactive Frontend Development - Code Institute

 This dashboard aims at providing information about bicycle crahes in Chapel Hill for the years of 2007-2013.
-With simple numbers and graphic displays should make it easy for the user to find out more about each crash.
-Interactive charts provide the user the possibility to select segments of the data they are interested in and analyse these in greater detail.
+Simple numbers and graphic displays should make it easy for the user to find out more about each crash.
+Interactive charts provide the user the possibility to select segments of the data they are interested in and analyse them in greater detail.

 ## Demo